vishnurs/bootconfirm/Readme.txt

 $("element-id).bootconfirm()
 ---------------------------------------------------------

 So, before every request is send to the server, you have to confirm the action.
-Will be handy if you are using a deadly DB operation.
+Will be handy if you are going to make a deadly DB operation.